Anarcho-capitalism: Rights and freedom

 Negative and positive rights are rights that oblige either action (positive rights) or inaction (negative rights).
-Anarcho-capitalists believe that negative rights should be recognized as legitimate, but positive rights should be rejected as an intrusion.
+Strictly Rothbardian anarcho-capitalists believe that negative rights should be recognized as legitimate, but positive rights should be rejected as an intrusion.
 Some critics reject the distinction between positive and negative rights.
 Peter Marshall also states that the anarcho-capitalist definition of freedom is entirely negative and that it cannot guarantee the positive freedom of individual autonomy and independence.
 Anarcho-syndicalist and anti-capitalist intellectual Noam Chomsky argues that anarcho-capitalism would be highly oppressive rather than guaranteeing freedom:

 Anarcho-capitalism, in my opinion, is a doctrinal system that, if ever implemented, would lead to forms of tyranny and oppression that have few counterparts in human history.
 There isn't the slightest possibility that its (in my view, horrendous) ideas would be implemented because they would quickly destroy any society that made this colossal error.
 The idea of "free contract" between the potentate and his starving subject is a sick joke, perhaps worth some moments in an academic seminar exploring the consequences of (in my view, absurd) ideas, but nowhere else.

-American philosopher Jason Brennan, a supporter of anarcho-capitalism, argues that common anarcho-capitalist arguments based solely on the non-aggression principle fail, as they beg the question.
+American philosopher Jason Brennan, a supporter of anarcho-capitalism, argues that common anarcho-capitalist arguments based solely on citing the non-aggression principle fail, as they beg the question.
 A statist could argue that a state does not violate the non-aggression principle by collecting taxes, as the money rightfully belongs to the state.
-Similarly, a socialist could argue that in order to adhere to the non-aggression principle, capitalist property owners must relinquish their property to the public, as the capitalist property owners violate the principle by withholding property from its rightful owners.
+Similarly, a socialist could argue that to adhere to the non-aggression principle, capitalist property owners must relinquish their property to the public, as the capitalist property owners violate the principle by withholding property from its rightful owners.
 As such, a libertarian, statist, and socialist would agree on the non-aggression principle, but disagree on what constitutes aggression or who is the rightful owner of something.